rnabioco/djvdj/README.md

-Splenocytes from MD4 transgenic mice which have monoclonal B cells that all bind hen egg lysozyme (HEL) antigen were mixed with splenocytes from C57BL/6 mice at a 1:1 ratio.
-The cells were stained with the HEL AVID-tag and sequencing libraries were prepared to capture gene expression, B/T cell receptor sequences, and AVID-tag signals using the 10x Genomics 5’ immune profiling kit.
+Splenocytes from MD4 transgenic mice which have monoclonal B cells that all bind hen egg lysozyme (HEL) antigen were mixed with splenocytes from C57BL/6 mice at a 1:20 ratio.
+The cells were stained with the HEL AVID-tag and sequencing libraries were prepared to capture gene expression, B cell receptor sequences, and AVID-tag signals using the 10x Genomics 5’ immune profiling kit.

 <img src="man/figures/README-rna_umap-1.png" width="100%" />